2020 Penny Value Checker: Errors List,“D”, “S” & No Mint Mark Worth

 2020-S DCAM Shield Penny Value

-Previously, collectors widely complained about 2019-W Lincoln cents exhibiting orange blemishes, rim tarnishing, and rust-like damage, forcing returns of entire proof sets that imposed substantial expenses on the Mint.
-Consequently, the San Francisco Mint implemented enhanced protective protocols for 2020 production.
+The 2020-S proof pennies represented a significant quality improvement over the 2019 edition.
+Collectors had widely complained about 2019-W Lincoln cents exhibiting orange blemishes, rim tarnishing, and rust-like damage — forcing returns of entire proof sets at substantial cost to the Mint.
+San Francisco responded with two major manufacturing upgrades for 2020.

 Current market dynamics reflect collector appreciation for the reliability improvements that distinguish this year’s production from previous problematic releases.